-- Business model: An organization's system of transforming inputs through its business activities into outputs and outcomes that aims to fulfil the organization's strategic purposes and create value over the short, medium and long term. - Capitals: Stocks of value on which all organizations depend for their success as inputs to their business model, and which are increased, decreased or transformed through the organization's business activities and outputs.
-The capitals are categorized in this Framework as financial, manufactured, intellectual, human, social and relationship, and natural. - 3.
-Content Elements: The categories of information required to be included in an integrated report; the Content Elements, which are fundamentally linked to each other and are not mutually exclusive, are stated in the form of questions to be answered in a way that makes the relationships between them apparent. - 4.
-Guiding Principles: The principles that underpin the preparation and presentation of an integrated report, informing the content of the report and how information is presented. - 5.
-Inputs: The capitals (resources and relationships) that the organization draws upon for its business activities. - Integrated report: A concise communication about how an organization's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation of value in the short, medium and long term. - Integrated Reporting (<IR>): A process founded on integrated thinking that results in a periodic integrated report by an organization about value creation over time and related communications regarding aspects of value creation. - 8.
+Business model.
+An organization's system of transforming inputs through its business activities into outputs and outcomes that aims to fulfil the organization's strategic purposes and create value over the short, medium and long term.

+Capitals.
+Stocks of value on which all organizations depend for their success as inputs to their business model, and which are increased, decreased or transformed through the organization's business activities and outputs.
+The capitals are categorized in the <IR> Framework as financial, manufactured, intellectual, human, social and relationship, and natural.
+Content Elements.
+The categories of information required to be included in an integrated report; the Content Elements, which are fundamentally linked to each other and are not mutually exclusive, are stated in the form of questions to be answered in a way that makes the relationships between them apparent.

+Guiding Principles.
+The principles that underpin the preparation and presentation of an integrated report, informing the content of the report and how information is presented.

+Inputs.
+The capitals (resources and relationships) that the organization draws upon for its business activities.

+Integrated report.
+A concise communication about how an organization's strategy, governance, performance and prospects, in the context of its external environment, lead to the creation, preservation or erosion of value in the short, medium and long term.
+Integrated reporting.
+A process founded on integrated thinking that results in a periodic integrated report by an organization about value creation, preservation or erosion over time and related communications regarding aspects of value creation, preservation or erosion.

 Integrated thinking.
 The active consideration by an organization of the relationships between its various operating and functional units and the capitals that the organization uses or affects.
-Integrated thinking leads to integrated decision-making and actions that consider the creation of value over the short, medium and long term.
+Integrated thinking leads to integrated decision-making and actions that consider the creation, preservation or erosion of value over the short, medium and long term.

-- Material/materiality.
-A matter is material if it could substantively affect the organization's ability to create value in the short, medium or long term. - Outcomes: The internal and external consequences (positive and negative) for the capitals as a result of an organization's business activities and outputs. - 11.
-Outputs: An organization's products and services, and any by-products and waste. - Performance: An organization's achievements relative to its strategic objectives, and its outcomes in terms of its effects on the capitals. - 13.
+Material/materiality.
+A matter is material if it could substantively affect the organization's ability to create value in the short, medium or long term.

+Outcomes.
+The internal and external consequences (positive and negative) for the capitals as a result of an organization's business activities and outputs.

+Outputs.
+An organization's products and services, and any by-products and waste.

+Performance.
+An organization's achievements relative to its strategic objectives, and its outcomes in terms of its effects on the capitals.

 Providers of financial capital.
 Equity and debt holders and others who provide financial capital, both existing and potential, including lenders and other creditors.
-This includes the ultimate beneficiaries of investments, collective asset owners, and asset or fund managers. - Reporting boundary: The boundary within which matters are considered relevant for inclusion in an organization's integrated report. - 15.
-Stakeholders: Those groups or individuals that can reasonably be expected to be significantly affected by an organization's business activities, outputs or outcomes, or whose actions can reasonably be expected to significantly affect the ability of the organization to create value over time.
-Stakeholders may include providers of financial capital, employees, customers, suppliers, business partners, local communities, NGOs, environmental groups, legislators, regulators, and policy-makers. - 16.
-Strategy: Strategic objectives together with the strategies to achieve them. - 17.
-Those charged with governance: The person(s) or organization(s) (e.g., the board of directors or a corporate trustee) with responsibility for overseeing the strategic direction of an organization and its obligations with respect to accountability and stewardship. - 18.
-Value Creation: The process that results in increases, decreases or transformations of the capitals caused by the organization's business activities and outputs.
+This includes the ultimate beneficiaries of investments, collective asset owners, and asset or fund managers.

+Reporting boundary.
+The boundary within which matters are considered relevant for inclusion in an organization's integrated report.

+Stakeholders.
+Those groups or individuals that can reasonably be expected to be significantly affected by an organization's business activities, outputs or outcomes, or whose actions can reasonably be expected to significantly affect the ability of the organization to create value over time.
+Stakeholders may include providers of financial capital, employees, customers, suppliers, business partners, local communities, NGOs, environmental groups, legislators, regulators and policy-makers.
-APPENDIX - SUMMARY OF REQUIREMENTS (IR)

-USING THE FRAMEWORK
+Strategy.
+Strategic objectives together with the strategies to achieve them.

+Those charged with governance.
+The person(s) or organization(s) (e.g. the board of directors or a corporate trustee) with responsibility for overseeing the strategic direction of an organization and its obligations with respect to accountability and stewardship.
+For some organizations and jurisdictions, those charged with governance may include executive management.

+Value creation, preservation or erosion.

+The process that results in increases, decreases or transformations of the capitals caused by the organization's business activities and outputs.

+Using the <IR> Framework